Dental implants are artificial roots placed under the gum, designed to either replace a missing tooth or secure a partial or denture.

 Our philosophy to prevent bone shrinkage is to place a bone graft at the time of tooth extraction to preserve the jawbone as much as possible.

-If the tooth has already been extracted and missing for a while, our periodontist will evaluate the jawbone remaining.
+If the tooth has already been extracted and missing for a while, our periodontist will evaluate the remaining jawbone.
 And he/she will also assess if there’s enough bone present or if you’ll need a bone graft, and if you are a candidate.

 Bone grafts can come from many sources.
 Do not worry, however!
 In our case for dental implants, bone grafts are no longer taken from the hip in invasive surgery.
 We are fortunate that modern medicine has provided us with very successful bone grafts that we get right from our shelf!
 This makes it very easy and comfortable for you.